-Last year we received an equipment grant from the National Science Foundation for the support of ICED.
+In April of 1997 we received an equipment grant from the National Science Foundation for the support of ICED.
 With the grant, we have purchased 10 Sun Ultra 1's with 128 MB RAM to run the Mentor tools and the emulation hardware.
 We are also using our old Sun IPC's as X terminals, one IPC connected to each Ultra, to stretch the number of workstation seats further.
 We also plan to purchase a Sun compute server, for jobs too large for the Ultra's.

 Our lab setup will be based on commercially available rapid prototyping emulation hardware units employing Field Programmable Gate Arrays (FPGA's); they are Virtual Computer Corp.
-EVC1s units, each containing a Xilinx XC4020E FPGA.
+EVC1s units.
 The programmability of the FPGA's allows for many experiments of different computer designs to be made.
-FPGA's are being used more and more in industry, both for final products as well as prototyping, so this will give the student valuable exposure to a modern technology, lacking in the old curriculum.
+Emulation is being used more and more in industry, both for final products as well as prototyping, so this will give the student valuable exposure to a modern technology, lacking in the old curriculum.
 Discrete components will be used for the network interface, adding to the "hands-on" experience.
-Three or four lab stations are being set up, each with its own emulation unit, logic analyzer and Sun Ultra (out of the 10 above).
-The laboratory environment is more fully described in [10].
+Three lab stations have been setup, each with its own emulation unit, HP 1662CS logic analyzer and Sun Ultra (out of the 10 above); a prototyping board extension to the EVC1s unit will be added in the near future.
+Given our current class size (about 30 students in ELE 405 in the Spring 1998 semester), this might seem to be an insufficient number of stations.
+However, all of the design work can be done on any of our Sun's; a full lab station is needed only at the end of a lab for physical debug and cost and performance investigations.